Sustainability in Interior Design: Best Practices for 2025

 FINAL THOUGHTS

 We are grateful that many clients are now seeing the impacts of choosing quality products over less expensive and less sustainable options.
-Many homeowners now see the benefit of sustainable materials , vintage pieces and even recovering upholstery instead of throwing it away.
+Many homeowners now see the benefit of sustainable materials, vintage pieces and even recovering upholstery instead of throwing it away.
 We no longer need to convince our clients of the benefits of eco-friendly, sustainable design choices.
-It is imperative that we as designers are coaching our clients, and the industry as a whole, on how we can make positive impacts to our world simply by making choices that will help, not hurt, our planet and the environment.
+We as designers must be coaching our clients, and the industry as a whole, on how we can make positive impacts to our world simply by making choices that will help, not hurt, our planet and the environment.

 Leave it better than you found it.” –Bruce A. Nordstrom